tsudalab/HDXRank/README.md

 ### Post-processing:
 After the prediction step completes, run the post-processing scripts located in the `scripts/` directory to compute HDXRank scores for docking models or AlphaFold predictions.

-## Merge data and Retrain the model:
+## Merge data and Retrain the model
 HDXRank model was trained upon a curated HDX-MS dataset collected from public database PRIDE and MassIVE, up to March 2024.
 New HDX-MS data can be merged with the current dataset and used to re-train our model.

 To merge the newly collected data to dataset: